stevepolitodesign/rails-authentication-from-scratch/README.md

 >
 > - The `create` action will send an email to the user containing a link that will allow them to reset the password.
 The link will contain their `password_reset_token` which is unique and expires.
 Note that we call `downcase` on the email to account for case sensitivity when searching.
 >   - Note that we return `If that user exists we've sent instructions to their email.` even if the user is not found.
 This makes it difficult for a bad actor to use the reset form to see which email accounts exist on the application.
 > - The `edit` action renders simply renders the form for the user to update their password.
-It attempts to find a user by there `password_reset_token`.
+It attempts to find a user by their `password_reset_token`.
 You can think of the `password_reset_token` as a way to identify the user much like how we normally identify records by their ID.
 However, the `password_reset_token` is randomly generated and will expire so it's more secure.
 > - The `new` action simply renders a form for the user to put their email address in to receive the password reset email.
 > - The `update` also ensures the user is identified by their `password_reset_token`.
 It's not enough to just do this on the `edit` action since a bad actor could make a `PUT` request to the server and bypass the form.
 >   - If the user exists and is confirmed and their password token has not expired, we update their password to the one they will set in the form.
-Otherwise we handle each failure case a little different.
+Otherwise, we handle each failure case differently.

 2. Update Routes.